nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list internships
+1. User requests to list sorted internships
 2. System prompts user to choose a criteria to list internship by
 3. User inputs desired criteria
 4. System displays list of all internships sorted in order based on chosen